Ecampus fact

 Ecampus online and Portland hybrid students do not need to attend START, which is Oregon State's orientation program for on-campus students.

-Step 3: Complete the ALEKS math placement exam (if needed)
+Step 4: Complete the ALEKS math placement assessment

-The ALEKS math placement exam helps identify the right math course for you.
+The ALEKS math placement assessment helps identify the right math course for you.
 ALEKS scores can serve as prerequisites for math courses.

-All first-year students must take the math placement exam.
+All first-year students must take the math placement assessment.

 A college-level math course is defined as college algebra (MTH 111) or higher.

-If it has been more than a year since your last math course, taking the ALEKS math placement exam is strongly recommended.
-Taking the exam will allow you to access tutoring modules that are a great refresher before taking your next math course.
+If it has been more than a year since your last math course, taking the ALEKS math placement assessment is strongly recommended.
+Taking the assessment will allow you to access tutoring modules that are a great refresher before taking your next math course.

 Completing the Ecampus online orientation for nondegree students is required before registering.